GovReady/govready-q/Apps.md

 cat ./id_rsa_deploy_key | jq -Rs
 ```

-8) Add the contents of the private key file as the value to the `ssh_key` of your spec file for the Modulesources as specified above.
+8) Add the contents of the private key file as the value to the `ssh_key` of your spec file for the AppSources as specified above.

 ### App executable content